Z-Hub/kopano-apps/kopano-webapp/appcenter/README_UPDATE.md

 Please see [Kopano Changelog](https://documentation.kopano.io/kopano_changelog/) for a general overview of all updates.

-### Changes in Kopano4UCS 1.7.1 and Kopano WebApp 5.1.0
+### Changes in Kopano4UCS 1.7.2 and Kopano WebApp 5.1.0

-* Update repo signing key for Kopano repositories
+* Updates repo signing key for Kopano repositories
+* Updates references from z-hub.io to kopano.io
 * please have a look at the dedicated changelog for WebApp to see updates until the 5.1.0 release: [https://documentation.kopano.io/kopano_changelog/webapp.html](https://documentation.kopano.io/kopano_changelog/webapp.html)
 ### Changes in Kopano4UCS 1.7.0 and Kopano WebApp 4.7.0